KieranFleckney/Battle-Lines/CONTRIBUTING.md

 fix: incorrect config name

 **Revert**
 If the commit reverts a previous commit, it should begin with revert: , followed by the header of the reverted commit.
-In the body it should say: This reverts commit <hash>., where the hash is the SHA of the commit being reverted.
+In the body it should say: This reverts commit &lt;hash&gt;,where the hash is the SHA of the commit being reverted.

 **Type**
 Must be one of the following: